 Most businesses have accepted the power that B2B Content Marketing has over creating leads.
 For businesses to manage the avalanche of content marketing, it can be quite overwhelming and can often feel like one is caught in a relentless wave that is sure to consume you.
 To avoid this surge of activity, planning for the year ahead helps a lot.
 Planning becomes a lot easier when you know what you’re dealing with.
-Here are some of the B2B content marketing trends to look forward to in 2014.

 Just like digital strategy, there will be focus on content marketing assuming a more planned and less ad-hock approach.
 According to some latest research from CMI looking at B2B marketers in the US reveals that Content Marketing has been identified as a strategic approach for many B2B players.